1982606762/1982606762.github.io/source/_posts/DADIU-Proj.md

 <!--more-->

+The game is called "I inherited a castle" and this is the [link](https://dadiu.itch.io/i-inherited-a-castle).

-## Make an interactive object
+# Make an interactive object

-### Add a trigger Area so when players step on it they can interact with some game object
+### Add a trigger Area so when players step on it they can interact with some game objects

 ### add the object to interact

 ### Make a script to do the interact

  use "onTriggerEnter" to check if a player is in the area, and use an "inputAction" to bind an input method, then define an interact function to define what will be triggered after the input starts, and also need to bind that onenable.
-Code are as follows:
+The code are as follows:

 The "require component" means it needs to have a collider component on this object.